 This group reviews prose–fiction, nonfiction, query letters, proposals.
 Meets year-round on 3rd Saturday of each month, 1-5 p.m., in the 2nd-floor meeting room of the Rockridge library, 5366 College Avenue, Oakland, CA 94618.
 Attendance averages 16 people.
 Eight manuscripts are reviewed in the order of arrival after manuscripts left over from the previous meeting are reviewed.
 First-timers are welcome to bring a submission or simply sit in.

-Bring 16 copies of up to five pages: double-spaced, 1-1/4″ margins.
-Title in the center of the page.
-In the upper right corner, type the author’s name and whether the piece is fiction or nonfiction.
-Subsequent pages include the author’s last name/title key words, page number.
+Bring 16 copies of up to five pages, numbered, double-spaced, with indented paragraphs.
+On first page provide title and author’s name, and note if submission is fiction or nonfiction.
+If the pages submitted are part of a larger work and not the beginning, include a brief one-paragraph synopsis.
 Participants read silently on-site, marking pages, and discussion follows.
 Readers sign the drafts they have worked on.
-More information at email@example.com.
+More information at firstname.lastname@example.org.

 Sixteen Eyes Group